Great civilizations rise and fall. Nothing made by man lasts forever. Such is the way of things. The same is true of successful video game studios.

-In America today, there is a being waged war on fun and escapism by the virtue signaling disciples of this new identity politics religion.
-Sopha Narwiz from Red State laments:
+In America today, there is a war being waged on fun and escapism by the virtue signaling disciples of this new identity politics religion.
+Sophia Narwiz from Red State laments:

 Each day a new deluge of stupidity spreads across the web and weakens the structure of fun that keeps most hobbies supported.
 Surfing the waves as they lash out at everything in their path are hordes of outraged leftists, hellbent on achieving the new-age Puritanism they so seek.
 Because in the era of the new fringe left, everything is problematic and nothing is allowed to simply be enjoyable.